Cause (+ Cures) for a Fish That’s Floating Upside-Down But is Still Alive?

 In this case, you have no other option than to starve it.
 Fast the pet for 3 days.

 Cold water slows down the metabolism of fish, which slows down digestion.
-Most fish will do well at a water temperature of between 72 and 80 °F (22 to 26.6 °C) during the fasting.
-This way the intestines will have the time needed to digest the hardened food.
+During fasting, most fish will do well at a water temperature of between 72 and 80 °F (22 to 26.6 °C).
+This way the intestines will have the needed time to digest the hardened food.

 On day 3 you should feed the cooked pea.
 Again, fast your fish for another 24 hours after that.